trekforever/Front-end-Developer-Interview-Questions/README.md

 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What is the arity of a function?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
+  * **Answer**: It catches some common coding bloopers, throwing exceptions and It prevents, or throws errors, when relatively "unsafe" actions are taken.
+    * Disallows global variables - cause it is bad practice using them!
+    * Cannot delete undeletable properties!
+Would throw an error!
+    * Assigning values to non-writable properties - would throw an error!
+    * All properties named in an object literal be unique! `var o = { p: 1, p: 2 }; // !!! syntax error`
+    * Function argument parameters also need to be unique!

 ### JS-Code Examples: